antarctica/bas-web-map-engine-v1/README.md

 A standalone instance, intended for field deployments or training, can be created from a virtual machine image.

-**Note:** Currently this image is only available for [DigitalOcean](https://digitalocean.com), specifically the [BAS DigitalOcean account](https://gitlab.data.bas.ac.uk/WSF/bas-do).
-Other providers will be supported soon.
+Images are available for:

+* DigitalOcean (intended for testing only)
+* VirtualBox (with or without Vagrant)

+#### DigitalOcean

-To create a standalone instance you will need access to this DigitalOcean account.
+To use this image with DigitalOcean, you will need access to this DigitalOcean account.

 This URL will create a new virtual machine (*droplet*) in DigitalOcean, pre-selecting the relevant image, a suitable hardware profile (1 CPU, 2GB RAM), in their London data centre in the *MAGIC* project: